 Step 6: Take them out of the oven and cool on a cooling rack.
 If you are like me, I like them warm when the chocolate chips are still slightly melted and gooey!

-These paleo cookies can be tricky if you substitute or change ingredient amounts.
+These homemade grain-free chocolate chip cookies can be tricky if you substitute or change ingredient amounts.
 Here are some questions people often ask.
 If you are craving gluten free chocolate chip cookies, try my daughter’s favorite gluten free chocolate chip cookies recipe.

-I use coconut flour to give these cookies some structure…almond flour by itself won’t hold up and would be very crumbly.
+I use coconut flour to give these cookies some structure.
+Almond flour by itself won’t hold up and will be very crumbly.
 Crumbly cookies are no fun, so pick up the Organic Coconut Flour at Raley’s!

 I prefer almond flour to an almond meal because almond flour is finely ground, leaving very little texture to baking.
 Almond meal is more coarse and absorbs liquids a little differently because of this.